marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### Question 1: Analysis

-From the plot we can observe that the counties with the highest Emergency Department visits, are all counties where there is the highest population concentrations.
-This is expected with our results.
+From the plot we can observe that the counties with the highest Emergency Department visits are those that have the highest population concentrations.
+In 2021 Los Angeles County had a population of 9.8 million compared to Solano county which had a population of 451,000.
+Due to the large difference in population, this is expected with our results.

-## Question 2: Out of those 15 county with the higest ED rates, what was the behavior of their payer type?
+## Question 2: Out of those 15 counties with the higest Emergency Department rates, what was the behavior of their payer type?

 ``` r
 q2 <- health_df %>%